Proac-Tee/todo-list-v2/README.md

 # Newsletter-signup-demo

-The goal of this project is to mimic a a newsletter signup page in a company's website using mailchip as the mail automation platform and heroku to launch
+The goal of this project is to mimic a a newsletter signup page in a company's website with backend development using mailchip as the mail automation platform and heroku to launch

 # To instal dependencies